I very rarely take the time to review a product, but today, I’m making an exception to review Sam Ovens’ Consulting Accelerator.

 Each of these things I just mentioned are the difference between students walking away clueless and walking away with a business, and that’s why I’m giving Sam an “A” on week 2 of his core content.

-I would consider the training in week four to be the crux of Sam’s system.
+I would consider these two sections, along with the Facebook Ads training in Week Five, to be the crux of Sam’s system.

 - Creating a video/webinar script